Clownfish in the Great Barrier Reef

 Interestingly, clownfish are sequential hermaphrodites, meaning they have the ability to change gender.
 A trait not found in many species, all are born male and will only transition into female when the dominant female dies.
 There will only be one female in any given anemone with one dominant male and several smaller juvenile males.
 The biggest male will become the female, and one of the juveniles will step-up, pack on some weight and become the new dominant male.

 Anemonefish are threatened by the more lethal predators of the reef, such as sharks, eels and bigger fish, but their biggest threat is humans.
 Due to their rise in popularity, they are a sought after aquarium addition and are often caught in the wild for home or dentist based tanks (think of poor Nemo).
-If you’re thinking of getting one as pet, ensure you get one that was bred in captivity as opposed to caught in the wild.
+If you’re thinking of getting one as a pet, ensure you get one that was bred in captivity as opposed to caught in the wild.